hzhou/output_c/README.md

     */
 ```

 More examples may be found in the `tests` folder.
+There are too many weird tricks possible with `MyDef`.
+Wisdom and discipline highly recommended.